IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 where the "\*" is replaced by the implementer's or vendor's identifier.
 For example, keys specific to the FooBar organization could use "vendor-foobar".
 Upon receiving such a sub-dictionary, host MUST ignore this sub-dictionary if it is unknown.
-When the vendor or implementor is part of an IANA URN namespace {{URN}}, the URN namespace SHOULD be used rather than the "vendor-*" format.
+When the vendor or implementer is part of an IANA URN namespace {{URN}}, the URN namespace SHOULD be used rather than the "vendor-*" format.